Approuague Bridge

-The Approuague Bridge is a bridge near Régina spanning the Approuague River.
+The Approuague Bridge is a bridge near Régina in French Guiana spanning the Approuague River.
 The bridge carries the RN2 road and was opened in 2003.
 A road to Saint-Georges de l'Oyapock was subsequently opened in 2004, ending the latter's isolation.
 With the opening of the Oyapock River Bridge in 2017, it became possible to drive from Saint-Laurent-du-Maroni in French Guiana to Macapá in Brazil.